 They actually make me like going to the dentist.
 Everyone is so kind and professional, never judgmental if you miss a day or two of flossing.
 I live close by, but even if I lived in Greenville, they would be…Patrick R.

 Dr. O'Malley and his staff are wonderful.
 Thorough and professional in every way and Brittany does a great job of keeping the office running efficiently.
 I would highly recommend this dentistry.Marlene G.

 Periodontal Therapy What to Expect

 During your visit, Dr. O’Malley will screen for the signs of gum disease.
 He will ask you about your medical history, lifestyle habits and prescribed medications in an effort to provide the most personalized dental care.
 We will also make individualized recommendations for at-home oral hygiene to maintain healthy gums between visits.

 Gum disease has two distinct stages, each characterized by specific signs and symptoms.
 Dr. O’Malley will discuss findings and offer treatments designed to restore healthy gums, stabilize your oral health, and provide guidance for long term maintenance.

 - Antibacterial rinses: for gingivitis and patients considered at risk for gum disease, an antibacterial rinse to be used with a daily hygiene routine may be sufficient.

-- Scaling and root planing: if gum disease has progressed, a thorough cleaning of all oral surfaces using special tools can remove bacteria and allow gum tissue to heal.
+- Scaling and root planing: if gum disease has progressed, all oral surfaces will be thoroughly cleaned to remove bacteria.
+This allows gum tissue to heal.

-- Oral surgery: for advanced gum disease and cases where extensive damage has occured, Dr. O’Malley may coordinate your care with a local specialist.
+- Oral surgery: for advanced gum disease and cases where extensive damage has occurred, Dr. O’Malley may coordinate your care with a local specialist.

 Post Treatment Oral Care Tips